Bahrain’s Assault on Free Press

 The Bahraini government’s decision on June 4 to shutter al-Wasat indefinitely yet again underscores the regime’s on-going assault on the freedom of expression and independent media.
 The information ministry claimed in its statement that it shut down the newspaper for its “violation of the law and repeatedly publishing information that sows division in society and affects Bahrain’s relations with other states.”
 The claim is bogus and groundless, as previous official statements against al-Wasat and other mainstream peaceful opposition and electronic media outlets have shown.

 The decision is not surprising given the regime’s history of repression and systematic human rights abuses.
-What is surprising, however, is that neither President Donald J. Trump nor Secretary of State Rex W. Tillerson, both of whom have traveled recently to the Gulf, have protested Bahrain’s draconian measure against the only newspaper in the country that does not kowtow to the regime.
+What is surprising, however, is that neither President Donald J. Trump nor Secretary of State Rex W. Tillerson, both of whom have traveled recently to the Persian Gulf, have protested Bahrain’s draconian measure against the only newspaper in the country that does not kowtow to the regime.
 The Trump administration’s deafening silence in the defense of free press in Bahrain is appalling, and once again sends a green signal to the authoritarian regimes in Bahrain and the neighboring countries to persecute their peoples at will.

 In announcing the closure, Al-Wasat’s editor-in-chief, Mansoor al-Jamri, stated, “This time it is much more different.
 The three earlier suspensions lasted between one to three days.
 This fourth suspension has become a permanent one.”